socalit/Windows11-Xbox-Controller-Wake/README.md

 - Suspend Mode -> S3 Only
 - Disable S0 Low Power Idle
 - Disable Modern Standby

+Vendor-specific navigation paths are shown in the wizard when S3 is not detected.

 Most desktop motherboards support S3.
 Some OEM laptops may permanently remove S3 support.